 The railroad viaduct that extends eastwest between Hawthorne Avenue and Central Avenue has often been a challenge for the Village.
-While the Harlem Avenue viaduct has been a focus of concern for years, the other viaducts in River Forest are also in need of attention.
+The general condition of the viaduct and its neglect over the years has become a visual detriment to the Village.
+The Harlem Avenue viaduct is a priority focus of concern, and has been for years.
+The Village must continue to work with Oak Park, Forest Park, IDOT, Union Pacific and others to improve the railroad/Harlem Avenue viaduct area, as the current situation is unacceptable.
 The narrow underpasses and poor sight lines create safety concerns for both vehicles as well as pedestrians and cyclists.
 Given the central location of the viaduct and its impact on mobility within the community, the Village should work with Metra and the UP railway to make necessary improvements.
 As identified in the Village's Safe Walking Routes to Schools study, this should include the following: